ceph/ceph/doc/rbd/rbd-persistent-cache.rst

 To `create a Ceph user`_, with ``ceph`` specify the ``auth get-or-create`` command, user name, monitor caps, and OSD caps::

-  ceph auth get-or-create client.ceph-immutable-object-cache.{unique id} mon r osd 'profile rbd-read-only'
+  ceph auth get-or-create client.ceph-immutable-object-cache.{unique id} mon 'allow r' osd 'profile rbd-read-only'

 The ``ceph-immutable-object-cache`` daemon can be managed by ``systemd`` by specifying the user ID as the daemon instance::